Jamie Carragher: Everton's performance against Leicester will worry relegation rivals Nottingham Forest and Leeds

 "I think if they had lost [at Leicester], most people would have been really fearful for them, but I just look at the form Leeds are in."

-Leeds are only out of the drop zone on goal difference and have lost four of their last five games, conceding 17 goals in the process, with head coach Gracia reportedly facing the sack only three months after his appointment.
+Leeds are only out of the drop zone on goal difference and have lost four of their last five games, conceding 17 goals in the process, with head coach Gracia's job under serious threat only three months after his appointment.

 Allardyce has emerged as the favourite to take the reins at Elland Road and Carragher feels the former Bolton, Blackburn Rovers and West Ham manager, who has been out of work since leaving West Brom in 2021, would be a sensible appointment.

-"It sounds crazy and we never used to think this could happen in our league, but the stakes are so high I think I could probably understand it," Carragher said of reports that Gracia could be axed.
+"It sounds crazy and we never used to think this could happen in our league, but the stakes are so high I think I could probably understand it," Carragher said of the potential that Gracia could be axed.

 "There is such an ill-feeling at the club right now in terms of the connection between him and the supporters.
 They're not happy.
 They showed that frustration to him at Bournemouth."